neargye-wg21/WG21/draft/constexpr_charconv_integral.md

 Date: 2020-11-17

-# Add Constexpr Modifiers to Functions to_chars and from_chars in \<charconv> Header
+# Add Constexpr Modifiers to Functions to_chars and from_chars for Integral Types in \<charconv> Header

 ## I. Introduction and Motivation

 There is currently no standard way to make conversion between numbers and strings *at compile time*.

-`to_chars` and `from_chars` are fundamental blocks for parsing and formatting being locale-independent and non-throwing without memory allocation, so they look like natural candidates for constexpr string conversions.
-The paper proposes to make `to_chars` and `from_chars` functions usable in constexpr context.
+`std::to_chars` and `std::from_chars` are fundamental blocks for parsing and formatting being locale-independent and non-throwing without memory allocation, so they look like natural candidates for constexpr string conversions.
+The paper proposes to make `std::to_chars` and `std::from_chars` functions for **integral types** usable in constexpr context.

 Consider the simple example: